 Standing, moving around, and exercise benefits brain functioning, tones muscles, benefits blood vessels, increases libido, and helps all body systems function better.

 Physical activity and health go hand in hand.
 Exercise benefits you at any age, but it is especially important to take advantage of the health benefits of exercise as you enter middle age and beyond.
 The human body is meant to be moved often, so it's important to fight the urge to be sedentary.
+Prolonged sitting is a risk factor for disease and mortality.
+Make a habit of moving around for 10 minutes after sitting for an hour or two.

 Frequent movement and weight bearing activities are key healthy living habits that make the difference between being able to live independently in old age or not.
 It helps reduce pain, boosts your mood, and promotes healthy weight and body functioning.
 Exercising daily benefits your health, however you choose to do it, and improves your chances of living a long, vital, happy life.